thatsdone/mslice/README.md

 and another slice (e.g., slice#2 through uesimtun1) for bandwidth sensitive applications.

-One typical resolution is to use routing function such as statie route.
+One typical resolution is to use kernel level routing function such as statie route.
 Indeed the static route resolution works fine, but it's inconvenient in several situations.
 For example, when: